ahakola/FightRecorder/SavedVariables.md

 ---

 Table `[difficultyId]` contains nested table for every progress wipe and first kill with information about `combatTime`, `percent` and `phase` for that invidual pull.
-The lenght of the pull is saved in `combatTime` in seconds, the combined average percent of remaining bosses in `percent`, and the phase number where the encounter ended is saved in the `phase` variable.
+The lenght of the pull is saved in `combatTime` in seconds, the average HP percent of all the bosses in the encounter in `percent`, and the phase number where the encounter ended is saved in the `phase` variable.

 ```lua
 	Table [difficultyId] (progress saved with each pull in invidual table)